DRIVE-IN THEATRE EMPLOYMENT OPPORTUNITIES

 We have a new added service at the concession stand in the form of

-"Patron Pagers".
-If your movie has already started by
+"Text Messaging".
+If your movie has already started

 the time you place your order, please feel free to ask one of the concession